NC3-LU/cases_web/_knowhow/bestpractices/cleverclicks/EmailScams.markdown

 * Check the digital signature procedures of these transfers;
 * Increase the monitoring level when new bank details are recorded;
 * Check the original email addresses and reply-to addresses;
-* If employees are in doubt or they receive suspicious emails, they should contact their company's IT security department or the national [CERT](https://www.cert.lu/) (Government IT Attacks Alert and Response Centre);
+* If employees are in doubt or they receive suspicious emails, they should contact their company's IT security department or the [CERT](https://www.cert.lu/) (Government IT Attacks Alert and Response Centre);
-* Forward these emails (including the email headers) to your IT security department or national CERT.
+* Forward these emails (including the email headers) to your IT security department or CERT.

 **You are a victim**:

-* If you have been the victim of such an attack, the CIRCL (Computer Incident Response Centre Luxembourg) recommends the following actions:
+If you have been the victim of such an attack, the CIRCL (Computer Incident Response Centre Luxembourg) recommends the following actions:

 * immediately contact the bank of your organisation and the bank to which the transfer was made to block the fraudulent transfer;
 * file a complaint with the local police or the judicial police service;
 * contact the [CIRCL](https://www.circl.lu/contact/) if you need technical assistance or advice about computer security incidents.